Annapolis High School's Unity Club members are used to being held up as role models for their fellow students.

 But by 1 p.m., the taping was under way.
 For the next three hours, the students talked about racism, education and a host of other topics.

-But aside from getting the chance to meet Ms. Pinkett, Jason said it was important for him and others like him to show the public a side of black life they seldom see.
+Jason McCullers, 16, said it was important for him and others like him to show the public a side of black life it seldom sees.

 "It was important just to set an example of African-Americans trying to do something with their lives," Jason said.
 "It was important so people can see we're not all out there shooting up and gambling."